seed-run/homepage/_docs/storing-secrets.md

 At times your code needs to access sensitive information such as private keys, passwords, and access tokens.
 You should avoid storing these in your `serverless.yml`.
 Seed lets you store them as secret environment variables through the Seed console.

-When you first create a Seed project, an encryption key is generated and stored in your [AWS KMS](https://aws.amazon.com/kms/) account.
-Seed uses this key to encrypt the secret value when you create a secret variable, and stores the encrypted value.
-And upon deployment, Seed decrypts the value and sets it as a Lambda environment variable.
+Seed encrypts your secrets (using [AWS KMS](https://aws.amazon.com/kms/)) and stores them.
+Upon deployment, Seed decrypts them and sets it as a Lambda environment variable.

-> Seed encrypts your secrets using your AWS KMS keys

 You can then access them in your Node.js Lambda functions using the `process.env` object.